jtippett/jjfs/docs/user-guide.md

 ### Modifying Configuration

-**Don't edit the config file directly while the daemon is running.** Instead:
+Stop the daemon before you edit the config file directly:

 ```bash
 # Stop daemon